linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 23.03.2023 (announcement)
+- We've taken a huge step towards sustainability by developing new eco-friendly business ideas.
+Let's make the world a better place, one green venture at a time. #sustainability #greenbusiness #innovation

 ### 23.03.2023 (announcement Linkspreed.com)
 - Exciting news!
 The database at Linkspreed.com just got a major upgrade.
 Finding the information you need has never been easier.
 Check it out! #Linkspreed #database #upgrade